Learning from Random Subspace Exploration: Generalized Test-Time Augmentation with Self-supervised Distillation: Intuition and Statistical Analysis

-\textbf{GTTA reduces both classifier bias and variance, thus reducing the overall error:} Next we look at how the level of noise ($\sigma$ value), ensemble size ($N$) and \textit{std} strategy can affect the final GTTA ensemble expected error.
+Next we look at how the level of noise ($\sigma$ value), ensemble size ($N$) and \textit{std} strategy can affect the final GTTA ensemble expected error.
 We consider, for a particular test input and a $\sigma$ value, the statistical population of predictions generated by applying random noise with the fixed magnitude $\sigma$ to that input in the PCA subspace, then passing the reconstruction through the same pre-trained model.
-The population of outputs can be represented as a random variable, $X$ and the target is to estimate the ground truth for that input, which we denote with \textit{y}.
-If we repeat de process $N$ times, independently, the predictions represent $N$ observations, corresponding to i.i.d. random variables $x_i \sim X_i$.
-We then estimate the target output by taking the ensemble mean, $\bar{X} = \frac{X_1+ X_2+ \ldots+ X_N}{N}$.
+The population of outputs can be represented as a random variable, $Y$ and the target is to estimate the ground truth for that input, that is $\mathbf{y}^*$

+If we repeat de process $N$ times, independently, the predictions represent $N$ observations, corresponding to i.i.d. random samples $\mathbf{y}_i$.
+We then estimate the target output by taking the ensemble mean, $\bar{\mathbf{y}} = \frac{\mathbf{y}_1+ \mathbf{y}_2+ \ldots+ \mathbf{y}_N}{N}$.
 For the case of an incremental \textit{std} strategy, the difference is that observations are no longer identically distributed, there will be one population of predictions for every level of noise.